Standing Committees

 Arts, culture and migration

-The "Arts, culture and migration" (DIVCULT) standing committe aims to better understand the relevance of arts and culture in the theoretical and policy debates about immigrant incorporation and diversity in Europe and beyond.
-Over the last years, artistic activities have found increasing interest among migration researchers because they prove to be a means of moving beyond ethnic differences towards narratives of identity and belonging that are more apt to capture the current post-migrant reality in many cities and countries.
+The "Arts, culture and migration" (DIVCULT) Standing Committee aims to better understand the relevance of arts and culture in theoretical and policy debates on immigrant incorporation and diversity in Europe and beyond.
+In recent years, artistic and cultural practices have attracted growing attention among migration researchers, as they offer ways of moving beyond ethnic differences towards narratives of identity and belonging that are better capture the post-migrant realities of many cities and countries.

-The idea is to jointly work on the following dimensions:
+The idea is to work on the following dimensions jointly:

 • Theoretical and conceptual issues